-Over the course of the year, the City Council revised the budget one time.
-The budget amendment adjusts revenues and expenditures to more closely reflect the anticipated actual revenues and expenditures for the year.
+Over the course of the year, the City Council amended the budget one time.
+This budget amendment adjusts revenues and expenditures to more closely reflect the anticipated actual revenues and expenditures for the year.

-The fiscal year 2017-2018 budget relied, as the City's budget has in the past, on the anticipation of moderate increases in property and payroll taxes and licenses and fees.
-Actual revenue categories exceeded budgeted amounts by \$1,181,292.
-In addition, actual expenditures finished \$431,154 under budgeted appropriations.
+The fiscal year 2018-2019 budget relied primarily on the anticipation of moderate increases in property and payroll taxes and licenses and fees.
+Actual revenue categories exceeded budgeted amounts by \$1,047,291.
+In addition, actual expenditures finished \$442,028 under budgeted appropriations.